Possessive Adjectives In Spanish (Simple Guide)

 • Comments 0

-Possessive adjectives are Spanish words that help us identify who a noun belongs to.
+Possessive adjectives in Spanish help us identify who a noun belongs to.

-I’ll expand on these two forms in more detail.
+I’ll expand on these in more detail below.

-A short Spanish possessive adjective is a small word that tells the listener who a Spanish noun belongs to.
+A short Spanish possessive adjective is a small word before a noun that tells the listener who the Spanish noun belongs to.

 Possessive adjective in EnglishSpanish masculine singularSpanish feminine singularSpanish masculine pluralSpanish feminine plural